Artificial intelligence in India: International collaboration

 Prime Minister Narendra Modi with NITI Aayog officially opened the World Economic Forum's Center for the Fourth Industrial Revolution liaison office in Navi Mumbai on 11 October 2018.
-It's objective is to foster the responsible adoption and deployment of new technologies by designing policy frameworks and protocols with the government, corporations, academic institutions, startups, and international organizations.
+Its objective is to foster the responsible adoption and deployment of new technologies by designing policy frameworks and protocols with the government, corporations, academic institutions, startups, and international organizations.
 The Indian team will collaborate with their counterparts in Beijing, Tokyo, and San Francisco to focus on blockchain & DLT, AI & ML.
 To increase farmers' incomes, C4IR has been working on AI-driven agricultural initiatives since 2018.
 In January 2024, C4IR, MeitY, NASSCOM, and the Office of the Principal Scientific Adviser launched the AI for India 2030 initiative.
 Its goal is to offer a systematic approach to the ethical, inclusive, and responsible adoption of AI in India.

 India's Ministry of Electronics and Information Technology and Japan's Ministry of Economy, Trade, and Industry signed a memorandum of cooperation on 29 October 2018, which outlines the two nations' cooperation in AI and IoT as part of India-Japan Cooperation on Digital Partnership.
 In an effort to strengthen ties between NITI Aayog and METI, India and Japan signed a broad statement of intent on AI under "Society 5.0" that included the exploration of potential institutional collaborations, such as joint projects between IIT Hyderabad and Artificial Intelligence Research Centre (National Institute of Advanced Industrial Science and Technology), related to machine learning, deep learning, data mining, and other AI themes.
 Joint scientific and technological cooperation in ML, and probabilistic logic techniques for various data types and combinations were added to the extended MoU on 24 December 2021.

 In 2021, the Indian Department of Science and Technology and the United States Department of State were designated as the nodal agencies for the US India Artificial Intelligence Initiative launched under Indo-US Science and Technology Forum.
 It will provide a forum for bilateral research and development cooperation.
 It will also facilitate AI innovation, exchange ideas for building an AI workforce, and suggest ways to promote collaborations.

 The United States and India expanded their joint cyber training and exercises in 2022 and initiated the Defense Artificial Intelligence Dialogue.
 According to Cleo Paskal, a non-resident senior fellow at the Foundation for Defense of Democracies, the Indian community has influenced AI research and development in the US for many years.
 Things are taken to the next level by the Defense Artificial Intelligence Dialogue.
 In the same year, the US intends to join six of India's Technology Innovation Hubs to support collaborative research projects in fields including AI, advanced wireless technologies, and data science to further advancements in applications like agriculture, health, and climate.
 Thirty-five projects have been selected for implementation by the DST and U.S. National Science Foundation.